-England’s five most polluted beaches revealed as waste dumped 1,500 times in a year
+Map shows England’s five most polluted beaches as waste dumped 1,500 times in a year

 Blackpool Sands ranks the worst seaside for sewage overspill